 To use Remote Desktop, you need the following:

 - A second computer (“client” or “remote” computer) with access to the Internet via a broadband connection (such as your home computer).
 This is the computer from which you will be connecting to the host computer.
-It must have Remote Desktop Connection installed (this is a standard feature on Windows XP and Vista).
+It must have Remote Desktop Connection installed.

 - A VPN account if you are connecting to a host computer on the Argonne network (e.g., your work computer) from a remote computer that is not on the Argonne network (e.g., a home computer)